Experiences

 Joining us in the backcountry is kind of like leaving your home country for the first time.

-Before departing, you probably research your destination’s climate, get a sense of the culture, and learn a few key phrases in the local language.
-With all the necessities packed, you likely feel a combination of excitement and anxiousness but are confident you set realistic expectations for what’s ahead.
+Before setting off, you probably research the climate, get a feel for the culture, and maybe learn a few useful phrases.
+With your essentials packed, you're filled with a mix of excitement and nerves—but confident that you've set realistic expectations for what’s ahead.

 While the setting is different, much of the same applies to our wilderness experiences.
 We’re intimately familiar with being apart from traditional comforts, and the human emotion that often follows.